topranks/wmf-clab/README.md

 Writing stop_wmf-lab.sh...
 ```

-NOTE:  The lab takes a few minutes to generate, due to slow Netbox API and poor coding quality ;)
+NOTE:  The lab takes a few minutes to generate, due to slow Netbox API and my shitty code ;)

 When complete you should find a new sub-folder has been created, called "output", containing the start and stop scripts, the containerlab topology file, and the base JunOS configuration files for each crpd container:
 ```